kdavies4/ModelicaRes/doc/index.rst

     <http://www.mail-archive.com/matplotlib-users@lists.sourceforge.net/msg14433.html>`_),
   - Richard Murray (`python-control
     <http://sourceforge.net/apps/mediawiki/python-control>`_), and
-  - Joerg Raedler (method to expand a `Modelica`_ variable tree - from `DyMat`_).
+  - Joerg Raedler (method to expand a `Modelica`_ variable tree---from `DyMat`_).

   **License terms and development**

-  ModelicaRes_ is published under the terms of the BSD license (see :doc:`LICENSE.txt`).
+  ModelicaRes_ is published under the terms of the BSD license (see `LICENSE.txt <../LICENSE.txt>`_).
 Please share any modifications you make (preferably on a Github fork from https://github.com/kdavies4/ModelicaRes) so that others may benefit from your work.
 If you find a bug, please `report it
   <https://github.com/kdavies4/ModelicaRes/issues/new>`_.
 If you have
   suggestions for improvements, please `share them here
   <https://github.com/kdavies4/ModelicaRes/wiki/Possible-Enhancements>`_.